-If you’d like to learn more about the Asian American community before arriving, there are plenty of ways to do so.
-You can explore our A3C website , “like" our Facebook page, and follow our Instagram account.
-I would also like to invite you to join our “Stanford API Class of 2021” Facebook Group (will be started soon!), where we will be highlighting resources provided by the A3C and you can hear from student voices about their experiences in our community even before coming to campus.
-Hopefully you will all get a chance to connect with each other as well!
+If you’d like to know more about the API community before arriving, there are plenty of resources to do so.
+You can explore the A3C website and "like" our Facebook page, or follow us on Instagram "@stanforda3c".
+I also highly recommend joining our “Stanford API Class of 2023” Facebook group where we will be highlighting resources provided by the A3C and showcasing student leaders within the community.
+It will also give you a chance to connect with each other as well!

 If you are still nervous (I definitely was), there are definitely resources for you to reach out to, and I am one of them!
 Though the unknown can be stressful, we are here to support you in every way possible.
 Be sure to take advantage of your resources, and don’t hesitate to reach out to me to ask questions or for anything else at email@example.com.
 Enjoy the rest of your summer and see you all soon!

 B.S.
 Candidate 2021 | Bioengineering